embiimob/Sup/README.md

 **You will need to sync a blockchain to perform your first Sup!? object search**
 1. Click the key button
 2. Launch a full bitcoin testnet mainchain node using the button provided
+3. Launch IPFS using the button provided "enable IPFS pinning"
-3. Wait until testnet is fully synced. ( this part will take several hours )
+4. Wait until testnet is fully synced. ( this part will take several hours )
-4. Type #flowersofwar in the main search box and hit enter
+5. Type #flowersofwar in the main search box and hit enter
 <br />
 <br />